dubuqian/dubuqian.github.io/_posts/2019-04-21-APCSANotes1.md

 #### Javadoc Comments
 The Javadoc comments `@param`, `@return` and `@throws` are part of the AP subset.

-`@param`: remind you what varible will be placed in paramenter list.
+`@param`: remind you what varibles will be placed in paramenter list.

-`@return`: remind you what things(such as a verible, a numbers or a string) will be returned.
+`@return`: remind you what things(such as a varible, a numbers or a string) will be returned.

 `@throws`: remind you if satisfy some condition, what error would throw.